 We believe the clinical practice of nursing is built on a scientific base.

-As an essential component of the interdisciplinary team, nursing is committed
+As an essential component of the interprofessional team, nursing is committed

-and adoption of innovations that enhance patient care.
+and adoption of innovations that bolster quality care and therefore enhance

 We believe nursing has the responsibility to educate ourselves and others.